ParthSatodiya/Getting-started-with-django/Python Basics.md

 ```

 1. Accept account_id shell input from user and give total number of transactions performed on that account.
 So the output would be a single integer number.
-2. Print dictionary where account_ids as keys and current bank balance of that account after performing all bank transactions.
+2. Print dictionary where account_ids as keys and current bank balance of that account after performing all bank transactions as values.
 For example,
 ```
 {